xmusphlkg/CNIDS/Report/history/2023 September/Typhus.md

 ## Analysis

 ### Cases Analysis

-From January 2010 to September 2023, there were peaks and troughs in the number of confirmed cases of Typhus reported in mainland China.
+From January 2010 to September 2023, there were peaks and troughs in the number of confirmed cases of Typhus reported in Chinese mainland.
 A spike in cases was often reported in summer and autumn months, which might be due to favorable conditions for the vector in this period.
 A significant decrease in confirmed cases was experienced between the years 2010 to 2023, suggesting an effective intervention strategy in place, such as mass vaccination or improved sanitation measures.

 ### Deaths Analysis

 Throughout this 13-year span, recorded deaths from Typhus remained remarkably low, reporting only a handful of instances (June 2010, May 2011, June 2014, August 2015, September 2016).
 This low mortality rate may indicate effective treatment regimens and prompt medical care, thus minimizing fatal outcomes.
 However, it is essential to investigate any unreported deaths or untreated cases in rural areas to ensure comprehensive epidemic management.